YCHung1998/Image-Processing/README.md

 ```
 NTNU CSIE Image Process ( CSU0041)
 ---
-If you want to demo this program, please insure you have matlab and open to directory DIP/
+- If you want to demo this program, please insure you have matlab and open to directory DIP/
 and run main_HW{number}.
+- If you want to change demo picture, just put it into DIP directory and adjust the filename in `Config.m`.
+  Then you can execute the code and recieve new result.
+- If you want to save the figure, then assign `Save=1` in `Config.m`.
+(Not to hard, It'll save at `HW{number}` directory)

 <!-- <img src="./DIP/HW1/result_gray.png" width="500" > -->